What’s one of the biggest benefits of RV camping over tent camping?

 4. Dometic Comfort Control Center RV Thermostat

 Perfect for larger RVs, like Class A diesel pushers, which may have two rooftop RV air conditioning units, the Dometic Comfort Control Center has many good RV thermostat reviews on its product page on Amazon.
 Its “zone” feature allows you to manipulate the temperature in specific areas of your rig, and works not only your ceiling heat strip and cooling system, but your onboard furnace as well.
-It’s available for just over $100 on Amazon, and many users said it was a simple plug-and-play replacement process.
+It’s available for under $100 on Amazon, and many users said it was a simple plug-and-play replacement process.

 5. Radio Thermostat